-Among other things, my research centres on the way in which ability attributions are subject to social norms and expectations, and I investigate how these norms feature in the epistemic practices by which we aim to find out about people's abilities.
+My research centres on the way in which ability attributions are subject to social norms and expectations, and on how we find out about our own and others' abilities.
 I am also interested in the relation between theories of ability and disability.

 'Ability's Two Dimensions of Robustness' (2022).
 Proceedings of the Aristotelian Society, https://doi.org/10.1093/arisoc/aoac002

 I individuate two dimensions along which abilities can be robust.
 Dimension I distinguishes the successful exercise of abilities, which requires local control, from cases of lucky success.
 Dimension II concerns the global availability of relevant acts, which ensures that an agent has the option to perform some act across a variety of scenarios.
 I show how this framework resolves a point of tension in the literature regarding the strength of the robustness required for ability and explain how it provides insight in the relation between ability possession and exercise.

 Manuscripts in Preparation

 A paper on general abilities, disability, and normality

 A paper on the logic of ability and possibility